 A fourth, closely related difference is that SSSA appeals to the the idea of a 'reference class' of observer-moments.
-Uniformity treats all merely self-locating hypotheses as equally good, without limitation to a narrower reference class (but with the understanding that centered worlds include only genuine a priori possibilities).
+Uniformity treats all merely selflocating hypotheses as equally good, without limitation to a narrower reference class (but with the understanding that centered worlds include only genuine a priori possibilities-see fn.
+9).
 Bostrom uses flexibility in the choice of reference class to resolve various problems that arise from his theory, including the Doomsday Argument.
-This flexibility seems unnecessary when it comes to Uniformity: PP treats the Doomsday Argument without further recourse to reference classes.
+This flexibility seems unnecessary when it comes to Uniformity: PP defuses the Doomsday Argument without further recourse to reference classes.